iredmail/docs/en_US/howto/fail2ban.sql.md

 ## Enable the new action `banned_db`

-Now go to `/etc/fail2ban/jail.d/` and update config files for the jails you want to store banned IP in SQL db.
+Now go to directory `/etc/fail2ban/jail.d/` and update config files for the jails you want to store banned IP in SQL db.
 Let's take `dovecot.local` for example.

 * The `action =` line in original file looks like this: